explicitcontextualunderstanding/audiobook/audiobook-plan.md

 # ImportError: torchao not installed...
 # or
 # ModuleNotFoundError: No module named 'torchao'
-# This means the torchao installation likely failed during the Docker build.
+# This indicates an issue with the base Docker image (dustynv/torchao:...)
-# The Dockerfile has been modified to install build dependencies (cmake, ninja-build)
-# and build torchao v0.2.0 directly from source, setting GIT_TERMINAL_PROMPT=0
-# during git operations.
-It will explicitly fail the build if torchao cannot be
+# or a conflict during the installation of other packages.
+Verify you are
+# running JetPack 6.1+ (L4T r36.4.0+) as required by the base image.
-# installed correctly.
-Check the Docker build logs for specific errors during
+# Check the Docker build logs for errors during the 'pip3 install' steps,
-# the torchao build step.
+# especially for 'torchtune'.
 #
-# Compatibility Note: An official torchao container exists (dustynv/torchao:0.11.0-r36.4.0...)
-# but it targets L4T r36.4.0 (JetPack 6.1+) and is incompatible with our L4T r36.2.0
-# base image due to CUDA version differences.
-Therefore, we build torchao v0.2.0
-# from source within our environment.
-#
-# If you previously saw an error like:
-# AttributeError: type object 'torch._C.Tag' has no attribute 'needs_fixed_stride_order'
-# This indicated an incompatibility between newer torchao/torchtune versions
-# and the base image's PyTorch.
-The Dockerfile pins torchao to v0.2.0 to mitigate this.
+# The Dockerfile no longer builds torchao manually; it relies on the version
+# provided in the base image (torchao 0.11.0).
+Compatibility issues related
+# to older torchao versions (like v0.2.0) or missing attributes
+# (like 'needs_fixed_stride_order') should be resolved by using this updated base image.

 # Generate an audiobook using Sesame (inside container)
 # Use python3 explicitly